GarrettCulos/sam-webpack-plugin/README.md

 Requirements: webpack knowledge

-Import `LambdaWebpackPlugin` into your webpack config file.
+Import `SamWebpackPlugin` into your webpack config file.

 Add the plugin to the webpack plugin block,